14.1 Zero contours of a bivariate function:

-Chebfun2 comes with the capability to compute the zero contours of a function of two variables.
-For example, here we compute a representation of Trott's curve, an example from algebraic geometry [Trott 1997].
+roots command can compute the zero contours of a function of two variables.
+For example, here we compute the zero contours of Trott's curve, an example from algebraic geometry [Trott 1997].

-The zero curves are represented as complex-valued chebfuns (see Section 13.4).
-For example,
+The curves are represented as complex-valued chebfuns (see Section 13.4).
+For example, here is one of the four components:

 The solutions to bivariate polynomial systems and intersections of curves are typically computed to full machine precision.